HOW DO ART COMMISSIONS WORK?

 On top of all this physical work (and this is just as important!) the value an artist offers comes from years and years of experience and learning.
 Watching you tube videos, endlessly googling how to do a weird thing you can't quite figure out then spending weeks doing and redoing that thing so you finally understand how it's done, taking courses and workshops, practicing (and practising and practising), making tons of mistakes and then making enough work to get to this wonderful stage of being able to offer our clients the art of their dreams.
 (Not to mention the marketing, photography, social media and accounting lol)

-As the artist half in the creative partnership that is an art commission, I can tell you that when someone you've never met, someone who has only ever seen you and your work through a tiny square in their hand, reaches out to you and asks you to capture one of their cherished moments forever... that is magic.
-When someone has bought their dream house and wants to fill it with art or opens an incredible restaurant filled with work by local artists... yes, absolute MAGIC I tell ya.
+As the artist half in the creative partnership that is an art commission, I can tell you that when someone you've never met, someone who has only ever seen you and your work through a little square in their hand, reaches out to you and asks you to capture one of their cherished moments forever... that is magic.
+When someone has bought their dream house and wants to fill it with art or opens an incredible restaurant filled with work by local artists... yes, it is absolute magic.
 When I hear the story that brings the art to life, when I get that little glimpse into the moment I am capturing, it's an incredible feeling and it is an honour to be trusted to create it for them.

 All this being said, custom art can be a very personal thing and an invaluable addition to your home.
 When you reach out to an artist with a vision or an idea in mind, not only do you get a spectacular piece of art in the end, but you are also an integral part of making that art come to life.
 Collaborating with an artist you love and admire can be an incredible experience and the result is something that gives you joy, brings you peace and can take you right back to a moment in time that you cherish and will remember for the rest of your life.